“Ransomware is expected to attack a business every 11 seconds by the end of 2021,” says a report by Cybersecurity

 Can you think of all the damage malware attacks can cause to your business?

 The loss of potential data, assets, productivity, and in the worst-case scenario, plant shutdowns.
 Needless to mention the restoration and deletion of hostage data, post-attack disruption to normal business, reputational harm, forensic investigation, and employee training

 Because of these threats, many organizations are now choosing to have air-gapped computers or networks.

 In the military, defense, and industrial world, these air-gapped networks have been supporting control systems where communication is physically isolated from internet networks.
 In all, air gapping has the potential to act as a security firewall for your sensitive data.

 And that’s why we are writing about air gapping technology.
 Can an air-gapped network, including air-gap computers, benefit standard businesses?
 Can it effectively protect them from security breaches and potential losses?
-Stay on this page to learn all that and more!
+Stay on this page to explore the potential advantages and more!

 A computer that has been physically removed from the internet or isolated from any other network, is said to be an air-gapped computer.
 In other words, an air-gapped computer is not either directly connected to the internet or is connected to any other internet-enabled system.

 A true air-gapped network is physically isolated from all internet-enabled devices.
 Hence, data can only pass via removable media such as USB.

 A true air-gapped network is physically isolated from all internet-enabled devices.
-Hence, data can only pass via removable media such as USB, and no hacker or vandalized can breach the Air gap server.
+Hence, data can only pass via removable media such as USB, and no hacker or vandalize can breach the Air Gap server.

 Techopedia defines the air gap as a "security measure implemented for computers, computer systems or networks requiring airtight security without the risk of compromise or disaster.
 It ensures total isolation of a given system from other networks, especially those that are not secure."

 That explains why they can be found among some of the most secure global institutions.
 All in all, Air gap networks are used for protecting different types of critical systems including ones that support the military, the government, and the stock market.